 Even further, South American countries have been independent close to two centuries, and not only they exactly copied the Capitalist development model, but also had majority of cultural traits of their former colonial masters…

-To top that, many other nations which were considered ‘3rd world’ countries decades ago, still get labeled the same, not having broken the cycle of poverty and due to the lack of modern life’s amenities and standards.
+Yet, not only those countries, but also many other nations who adopted the Capitalist model still get classified as “3rd world”, not having broken the cycle of poverty and due to the lack of modern life’s amenities and standards.

 All these countries have been practicing Capitalism.
 In some cases, 200 years or more.
 Why, then, these countries are still poor?

 That’s because Capitalism does not do what it is claimed to do

 Capitalism lifts out of poverty the countries which can use others as markets for their produce and providers of cheap resources and labor.